Dazcam/Bioinformatics-tutorials/pages/virtual_environments.md

 ---

 On this page we will download the package manager called *CONDA* and use it to create a virtual environment and to download the packages we need to run the tutorial.
-Although it was initially created for python packages it now distributes packages across programming languages.
+Although it was initially created for python packages *CONDA* now distributes packages across programming languages.

 ***